nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 * Commons: A collection of classes containing constants such as messages for ```common.exception```, modules that cannot be formatted, etc.
 * Logic: The main control unit of the application which handles the business logic of the application.
 * Model: Holds the data of the application in memory to be easily accessed by methods that requires it.
-* Storage: Writes data from Model layer to hard disk, as well as reading previously saved data from hard disk and storing it into Model layer.
+* Storage: Writes data from Model component to hard disk, and reads previously saved data from hard disk into Model component.

 ### 2.2.
 UI component
 The UI component represents the Command Line user interface of the application.
 It serves the purpose of facilitating the